sonatype-nexus-community/codetocloud-workshop/README.md

 # codetocloud-workshop

+## Setup
+This repo is based on a fork of Webgoat.

+Open codespaces
+mvn clean install
+./mvnw spring-boot:run

 ## The Fine Print

 It is worth noting that this is **NOT SUPPORTED** by Sonatype, and is a contribution of ours